 Hello ICON, Insight here to give updates to our delegation program application.
-Last month we released a progress update along with an additional delegation uses summary.
+Few months ago we released a progress update along with an additional delegation uses summary.
 Since then we have been executing on our core projects including infrastructure automation and node monitoring where we have a few exciting updates to report.
-We also have been working with our fellow program to expose new developers to the ICON network where we currently have 4 developers working on ICON related projects.
-Here is a brief list of our recent accomplishments and wins since last month.
+We also have been working with our fellow program to expose new developers to the ICON network where we had 3 developers working on ICON related projects last session, have one of our blockchain developers now working on Balanced Network, and will have more fellows engaging with ICON in the coming September session this year.
+Here is a brief list of our recent accomplishments and wins since the delegation program began.

 Network wide monitoring dashboards